aryamangokarn/Intelligent-Recommendation-Engine-Combining-Collaborative-Filtering-and-Learning-to-Rank/README.md

 1. Clone the repository
 2. Download the datasets (links provided in the project spec)
-2. Run the Jupyter notebook
+3. Run the Jupyter notebooks:-
+ - Recommender Systems (Part 1)
+ - Recommender Systems (Part 2)

 The notebooks are self-contained and provide detailed explanations of each step.